LikithKasamsetty/Civic-Complaint-Pattern-Mining/README.md

 3. **Dimensionality Reduction (PCA & t-SNE)**
    - **Explained Variance**: Used to ensure that the reduced 2D representation retains the maximum possible information from the high-dimensional text features (TF-IDF).

+**Where is this located in the code?**
+These metrics are calculated dynamically during the data processing stage in the backend.
+You can find the exact implementation in:
+- `pipeline.py` (Around Lines 64-67), where `silhouette_score` and `davies_bouldin_score` are imported and computed.
+- The metrics are then exported in the final `results.json` to be displayed on the frontend dashboard.

 ## How to Run

 ### Install dependencies